 People pursuing an electrician program must get highly skilled, mainly associated in the construction industry with specializations in the installation, maintenance, design, and repair of power systems.
-However, with the massive advancements in science and technology, students and individuals are now more inclined towards the Skilled Trade Programs and are opting for Vocational Training.
-The Electrician Program is thus one of the most prominent settings to build a career with higher pay, a median annual salary of $55,190 in 2018, and greater demands in the industry, with the expected growth of electrical workers, is 10% by 2028.
+However, with the massive advancements in science and technology, students and individuals are now more inclined toward the Skilled Trade Programs and are opting for Vocational Training.
+The Electrician Program is thus one of the most prominent settings to build a career with higher pay, a median annual salary of $55,190 in 2018, and greater demands in the industry, with the expected growth of electrical workers, being 10% by 2028.

 In this article, we will dive into the career of an electrician, the specializations, how to be an electrician, and the skills that you as an electrician must possess.